Dr Emma Harris

-Emma serves on various committees within the Cambridge Theological Federation (CTF) and organises interfaith teaching for CTF students, including undergraduate, graduate and not-for-credit intensive courses.
+Emma is also involved with the interfaith teaching for Cambridge Theological Federation students, including undergraduate, graduate and not-for-credit intensive courses.
 Emma also teaches on aspects of Jewish practice and Jewish-Christian Relations in English literature.
-Emma co-supervises on the joint CTF & Anglia Ruskin University Professional Doctorate programme and in the past, she has arranged interfaith social and ecclesial context-based placements.
+Emma co-supervises on the joint CTF & Anglia Ruskin University Professional Doctorate programme and, in the past, she has arranged interfaith social and ecclesial context-based placements.

-Emma has collaborated colleagues Dr Esther-Miriam Wagner and Dr Julian Hargreaves to develop Summer School opportunities which commenced in 2019.
-She is also a member of the Cambridge University Multi-Faith Forum.
+Emma has collaborated with Woolf Institute colleagues Dr Esther-Miriam Wagner and Dr Julian Hargreaves to develop Summer School opportunities.
+Read more about the Summer School here.

 Emma was educated in the Department of Hebrew and Jewish Studies at University College London.
 She completed her PhD (2007) in Jewish Education under the supervision of the late Professor John D Klier with the support of the Ian Karten Charitable Trust.